 - Breaking down some bio-plastics requires intense heat.
 This is mostly available in commercial composters, making residential composters ideal just for some bio-plastics.
 Without the necessary heat, these plastics take pretty long to degrade.

 - They are not the ultimate solution, especially for marine plastics.
-This is because marine conditions are not the best for bioplastics degradation.
+This is because marine conditions are not the best for bioplastic degradation.

-- Bioplastics are usually recycled separately from the common recyclable plastics.
+- Bioplastics are usually recycled separately from common recyclable plastics.
 They cannot be recycled together.

 Compostable vs Biodegradable Trash bags

 Traditional trash bags are manufactured from low-density polyethylene (petroleum products).
 Generally, these materials take ‘forever,’ (over 500 years) to decompose.